thekitchen-pot/thekitchen-pot/src/content/blog/how-does-a-meat-tenderizer-work.md

 ---
+excerpt: How Does a Meat Tenderizer Work?
+We break it down—and share 10 Best Meat Tenderizers to make every meal melt-in-your-mouth delicious.
+Say goodbye to chewy meat!
+showTableOfContents: true
+authorId: kitchenpot1
 title: How Does a Meat Tenderizer Work?10 Best Meat Tenderizers
+source: "Meat Tenderizer "
 slug: how-does-a-meat-tenderizer-work
 pubDate: 2020-11-21
 modDate: 2025-02-01
+image: src/content/blog/images/How-to-Make-any-Meat-Tender.jpg
+category: How To Guides
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/How-to-Make-any-Meat-Tender.jpg
 coverAlt: How Does a Meat Tenderizer Work?10 Best Meat Tenderizers
-description: >-
-  Encountering tough and chewy meat can be frustrating and take away the joy of a meal.
-Investing in the right meat tenderizer can help soften your meat and enhance your dining experience.
-This article provides a comprehensive guide on how meat tenderizers work
 tags:
   - meat-mallet
   - meat-tenderizer
   - salt-and-pepper-miller
-category: How To Guides
-seo: >-
+authorImageAlt: kitchenpot1
+description: Encountering tough and chewy meat can be frustrating and take away the joy of a meal.
+Investing in the right meat tenderizer can help soften your meat and enhance your dining experience.
+This article provides a comprehensive guide on how meat tenderizers work
-  How does a meat tenderizer work?
+seo: How does a meat tenderizer work?
 Well, there are many types of meat tenderizers in market today.
 This article highlights the working rationale of each.
 Read on for the details.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 There is nothing as frustrating as encountering a [chewy chunk of meat](https://prime-13.com/what-does-tough-and-chewy-steak-mean/) when enjoying your meal.
 It not only takes away your appetite but raises the chances of choking!